taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-With that in place, our application is now ready to handle receiving requests to create new users as well as sign them in.
-Now, let's go ahead and put Guardian to use by creating private routes that only authenticated users are allowed to hit.
+With that in place, our API is now ready to handle receiving requests to create new users as well as sign them in.
+Now, let's go ahead and put Guardian to use again by creating private routes that only authenticated users are allowed to hit.

 ## Authenticated Routes Using Guardian